 We found 4 internists who accept Blue Shield HMO near Woodland, CA.

-Dr. Jeffery Yee is an internist in Woodland, CA. Dr. Yee's average rating from his patients is 4.0 stars out of 5.
-He takes several insurance carriers, including Anthem, Blue Cross/Blue Shield, and Western Health Advantage.
-He graduated from Northwestern University, Feinberg School of Medicine.
+Dr. Jeffery Yee is a general internist in Woodland, CA. Dr. Yee attended medical school at Northwestern University, Feinberg School of Medicine.
+His average patient rating is 4.0 stars out of 5.
+He takes Anthem, Blue Cross/Blue Shield, Western Health Advantage, and more.

 Conditions / Treatments